syncfusion-content/xamarin.android-docs/xamarin-android/SfNumericTextBox/Overview.md

 # Overview

-The Essential® Xamarin.Android NumericTextBox is an advanced version of the Entry control that restricts input to numeric values.
+The Essential<sup>®</sup> Xamarin.Android NumericTextBox is an advanced version of the Entry control that restricts input to numeric values.

 Also provides, a gesture friendly UI culture and can be configured to display different formats like currency format, scientific format etc.